Google Might Be Gearing Up To Remove Millions of Play Store Apps Next Month

 I guess...
 (Score:2)

-Openess leads to viruses (Score:2)
+Openess leads to viruses (Score:1)

 Apple led the way by blocking unknown apps from its app store... which is why there's no need for an antivirus for iPhones.
 Google seems a few steps behind but starting to catch up.